kvarak/dnd/docs/_Classes/barbarian.md

 ### Druidic
 You know Druidic, the secret language of druids.
-You can speak the language and use it to leave hidden messages.
-You and others who know this language automatically spot such a message.
+Gain it as if you had spent 2 skill points on the Language skill.

+In addition you gain 3 skill points to spend on Nature.

 ### Form of the Warden
 Starting when you choose this path at 3rd level, your rage draws primal power through your spiritual link to the land, allowing you to become an aspect of nature.